A lot of folks ask me – How on earth do you make money blogging?

 My immediate reaction is to say, “Well, I don’t make very much,” and I never really set out to make money from blogging.
 I just wanted to write about things which I was interested in and which might be helpful to others.
 I also wanted to write freelance features for magazines and thought blogging might help me get the attention of editors.
 I wanted to take and display our photos to show friends and family overseas what our life was like in Australia, and when I started hosting my own site, I wanted to earn enough to pay my bloggie bills.

 But that’s beginning to change.
-The passionate hobby is turning into a late-blooming career which embodies far more than just being ‘a blogger’.
+The passionate hobby gone mad is turning into a late-blooming career which embodies far more than just being ‘a blogger’.

 Would I still blog if I didn’t make any money from it?
 Of course!
 My life purpose it seems is to write, make connections and start conversations.
 That’s what I love the most.

 Right now though it seems as if the snowball I’ve been creating has reached the top of the hill and it’s beginning to roll down the hill gathering snow, rather than me slogging up the hill pushing it in front of me.